notsniped/ez-presence/README.md

 > Python 3 or higher,
 > Pypresence (pip install pypresence),
 > TKinter (sudo pacman -S tk) or (sudo apt-get tk) on GNU/Linux

+# Known Issues
+`Party size` and `Max party size` don't do anything and will most likely be removed in a later version.